lakka-switch/documentation/_docs/howtobuild.md

 DISTRO=Lakka PROJECT=Switch ARCH=aarch64 make image
 ```

+You will encounter an error when compiling Linux, about an issue in `barrier.h`.
+To fix this, delete the `linux` directory in the build directory, and try again.

 The output kernel, system image, update package and full SD card image will be placed in the `target` directory.